infostellarinc/stellarstation-api/README.md

         .withCallCredentials(MoreCallCredentials.from(credentials));
 ```
 ### Python
-Google authentication library for Python can be used for authentication of an API client.
+`google-auth` for Python can be used for authentication of an API client.

 ```python